Catalogue PDF Version

 Lisa Yoshikawa, Professor

-At HWS, history courses help students to understand the past and its many meanings and consequences.
-Because an understanding of the past is so vital to understanding the present, and because identities are so tied to their historical pasts, history can be controversial.
+At HWS, history courses help students to understand the past and its many possible meanings and applications in the present.
+Because an understanding of the past is so vital to understanding our world, and because identities are so tied to differing narratives and memories, history can be controversial.
 Many issues have a multiplicity of interpretations and causes.
-History courses ask students to acknowledge controversy and understand this complexity.
-In so doing, students learn to respect the diversity of opinions that may emerge in any consideration of the past.
+History courses ask students to acknowledge controversy and understand the complexity of historical understanding and interpretation.
+In so doing, students learn to respect the diversity of perspectives that may emerge in any consideration of the past.
 They then learn to evaluate and assess historical interpretations and develop their own ideas about the past.
-Creative thinking, engaging with complexity, and respecting others’ ideas also prepare students for their future careers and for lives of consequence.
+Creative thinking and analysis, engaging with complexity, and respecting others’ ideas also prepare students for their future careers and for living lives of consequence.

 Mission Statement

-Professor History is a “dialogue with the past,” that helps us understand the rich and complex forces shaping who we are and how we got to this moment.
-Through the study of societies, cultures, and economies across a broad chronological and geographical spectrum, history helps us to contextualize accurately the stories and facts of the past so as to explain their broader significance.
+The discipline of history is a “dialogue with the past,” that helps us understand the rich and complex forces shaping who we are and how we got to this moment.
+Through the study of societies, cultures, and economies across a broad chronological and geographical spectrum, history helps us to contextualize stories and facts, past and present, so that we can think about their broader significance.
 Ultimately, history is a fundamental part of the human experience, and everyone participates in creating it.
 Therefore, it offers essential tools for understanding ourselves and our place in the world.

 Offerings